matatk/agrip/audioquake/manuals/development-manual-part03.md

 * qw

-  Where it all started—a maintained version of the *QuakeWorld* (DM, Classic TeamDM) gamecode.
+  Where it all started&mdash;a maintained version of the *QuakeWorld* (DM, Classic TeamDM) gamecode.

 * qwsp